 Yerevan has recently opened two helpful info booths; one on Nalbandyan the other on Baghramyan.
 The info office in Dilijan is terrific and rents hiking gear.
 You can also get useful info from offices in Gyumri, Goris, Tatev and Sevan.

 - Armeniapedia (www.armeniapedia.org)

-Wages are very low in most sectors, but there is a ton of NGO and volunteer work going on.
+Wages are very low in most sectors, but there is a ton of NGO and volunteer work going around.
 NGOs have bloomed everywhere – international relief agencies are well represented, and there are many local and diaspora bodies as well, covering everything from health to the environment to teaching.
-The website www.armeniadiaspora.com is a good place to start investigating.